kubeshop/tracetest/docs/docs/core/deployment/docker.md

 Then launch a browser to [http://localhost:11633/](http://localhost:11633/).

-For more configuration options, read more in the [configuration docs](/configuration/overview.md).
+For more configuration options, visit the [configuration docs](/configuration/overview.md).